algorandfoundation/beaker/README.md

 ```

-Here we use the `call` method, passing the [Method](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/abi/method.html#algosdk.abi.method.Method) object, and args necessary by name.
-The args passed may be of any type but must match the definition of the `Method`.
+Here we use the `call` method, passing the method defined in our class, and args necessary by name.
+The args passed must match the type of the method (i.e. don't pass a string when it wants an int).

 ## Application State